Congress Passes Bill To Counter The Rise In Anti-Asian Hate Crimes

 "The COVID-19 Hate Crimes Bill will strengthen our defenses against any anti-AAPI violence, speeding our response to hate crime, supporting state and local governments as they improve reporting, and ensuring that they have crimes information and it's more accessible to the Asian American communities," she said on the floor.

-The legislation passed the Senate last month with a rare bipartisan vote of 94 to 1.
+The legislation passed the Senate last month with a rare bipartisan vote of 94-1.
 Republican Sen. Josh Hawley of Missouri voted against the measure.

 Ahead of the bill's final passage Tuesday, Rep. Judy Chu, chair of the Congressional Asian Pacific American Caucus, applauded the Senate for its "almost unheard of showing of bipartisan support."